comit/sonoff-bridge/Understanding-SwitchMode-and-SwitchTopic.md

 `SwitchMode=0` means every time the button gets pressed the relay changes its state (on/off).

 `SwitchTopic=0` means the button press will not send a topic via MQTT.
 Instead the relay will be controlled directly.
-One the relay changes its state the firmware will send an MQTT message with the new state.
+Once the relay changes its state the firmware will send an MQTT message with the new state.
 e.g.: `stat/sonoff01/POWER ON`

 **Important**: